Year 8

 In preparation for September we would like you to:

-• Sign up for the Summer Reading Challenge and start reading books from our Reading List
+- Take part in our Summer Reading Challenge and start reading books from our Reading List

-• Read our 5 Steps to Transition to help with your mental health and wellbeing and think about each of these as you make the change to secondary school
+- Read our 5 Steps to Transition to help with your mental health and wellbeing and think about each of these as you make the change to secondary school

 Parent Information